ncrmro/website/public/posts/2019-04-09_macos-fast-user-switching.md

 ---
 layout: post
 title: MacOS fast user switching.
-description: Use fast user switching for hygienic speration between personal and professional accounts on a single laptop.
+description: Use fast user switching for hygienic separation between personal and professional accounts on a single laptop.
 datePosted: 4/9/2019
 ---